m8pple/hpce-2013-cw2/README.md

 1. w=1*wn
 2. w=1*wn*wn
 3. w=1*wn*wn*wn

-i. w=wn^i
+Generalising, we find that for iteration i, w=wn^i.

 Hopefully it is obvious that raising something to the power of i takes substantially less than i operations.
 Try calculating (1+1e-8)^1e8 in matlab, and notice:

-1. It is almost equal to e.
+1. It is almost equal to _e_.
 Nice.
 2. It clearly does not take anything like 1e8 operations to calculate.

-In C++ the std::complex class supports the pow operator, which will raise a complex number to a real scalar, which can be used to jump ahead in the computation.
-In principle we could use this property to make the loops completely independent, but this will likely slow things down, as pow is very expensive.
+In C++ the std::complex class supports the `std::pow` operator, which will raise a complex number to a real scalar, which can be used to jump ahead in the computation.
+In principle we could use this property to make the loops completely independent, but this will likely slow things down, as powering is quite expensive (compared to one multiply).
 Instead we can use the idea of _agglomeration_, which means instead of reducing the code to the finest grain parallel tasks we can, we'll group some of them into sequential tasks to reduce